Office of Elementary and Secondary Education, Department of Education.

 - You will not receive additional point value because you submit your application in electronic format, nor will we penalize you if you qualify for an exception to the electronic submission requirement, as described elsewhere in this section, and submit your application in paper format.

 - You must submit all documents electronically, including all information you typically provide on the following forms: the Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information—Non-Construction Programs (ED 524), and all necessary assurances and certifications.

 - You must upload any narrative sections and all other attachments to your application as files in a PDF (Portable Document) read-only, non-modifiable format.
 Do not upload an interactive or fillable PDF file.
-If you upload a file type other than a read-only, non-modifiable PDF or submit a password-protected file, we will not review that material.
+If you upload a file type other than a read-only, non-modifiable PDF or submit a password-protected file, we will not Start Printed Page 23966review that material.
 (Additional, detailed information on how to attach files is in the application instructions.)

 - Your electronic application must comply with any page-limit requirements described in this notice.

 - After you electronically submit your application, you will receive from Grants.gov an automatic notification of receipt that contains a Grants.gov tracking number.
 (This notification indicates receipt by Grants.gov only, not receipt by the Department.)
 The Department then will retrieve your application from Grants.gov and send a second notification to you by email.
 This second notification indicates that the Department has received your application and has assigned your application a PR/Award number (an ED-specified identifying number unique to your application).

 - We may request that you provide us original signatures on forms at a later date.